syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 You can add markers in the tile layer.
 The procedure is very similar to the shape layer.
 Kindly refer the [markers](https://help.syncfusion.com/flutter/maps/markers#adding-markers) section.

 N> You can refer to our [Flutter Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Maps example](https://flutter.syncfusion.com/#/maps/tile-layer/openstreetmap) that shows how to configure a Maps in Flutter.
+You can also explore our [Flutter Maps TileLayer example](https://flutter.syncfusion.com/#/maps/tile-layer/openstreetmap) that shows how to configure a Maps in Flutter.